-A triumvirate team of Developer/Sustainability-Consultant, Architect, and General Contractor engaged in creating a standard plan prototype house for infill lots in downtown Phoenix.
+A triumvirate team of Developer/Sustainability-Consultant(vali homes), Architect (coLAB studio), and General Contractor (180 Degrees design+build) engaged in creating a standard plan prototype house for infill lots in downtown Phoenix.
 Three main goals were:

 1. Create a prototype house inspired by the “case-study” homes of the 1960’s, designed for our time and place, and with the greatest amount of sustainability possible.